oureveryday/Steam-auto-crack/Readme.md

  * https://www.7-zip.org/
  * https://curl.se/

-## Dependies
+## Build
  * Windows (x64) : Run `build\build.bat`

 ## Usage
- * Download all files and run "SteamAutoCrack.bat".
+ * Download all files and run "SteamAutoCrack.bat" or run build "SteamAutoCrack.exe".
  * Use Option 1 to Automatic Crack a Game.

 ## Bugs
-For bugs please report in issues.
+For bugs please report in issues or pull request.

 Please Make Sure Tool Folder DO NOT have NON-English character and Without SPACE to Avoid Problems.